-Alcohol Helps Americans Survive A Long Election Night
+Alcohol Delivery Company Drizly Sees Sales Jump Amid Election Wait

 election night necessities: hiding in my room, takeout, strong drinks, and cnn— Tara Davenport (@tara_davenport) November 3, 2020

 Meanwhile, sales in red states increased 33%.
-Those included Idaho, Missouri, Oklahoma, Kentucky, Missouri, Louisiana, Tennessee and Wyoming.
-And sales grew about 55% in swing states (Colorado, Florida, Minnesota, North Carolina, Ohio, Arizona, Georgia, Pennsylvania and Texas).
+Those included Idaho, Missouri, Oklahoma, Kentucky, Louisiana, Tennessee and Wyoming.
+And sales grew about 55% in swing states (such as Colorado, Florida, Minnesota, North Carolina, Ohio, Arizona, Georgia, Pennsylvania and Texas).

-Overall, the company said its sales were up about 68%, compared to the last four Tuesdays.
+Overall, the company said its sales were up about 68%, compared with the last four Tuesdays.
 That's about the same increase it saw in the 2016 election.

 Bigger cities had larger spikes on Tuesday.
 In New York City and Washington, D.C., sales more than doubled.
 Sales soared 83% in Boston.